 Of course, we are crying scandal about the flippant use of a young girl, about the charges devoid of any logic on which we were arrested, for the invention of a 'clandestine armed organisation' which has never existed.
 And that's all very well.
-We have voiced our disapproval, even in moral terms, of this 'irregular' behaviour on the part of the little Roman men, but - rhetoric apart - we must admit (and if someone has convinced themselves otherwise it is well that they unconvince themselves as soon as possible) that this behaviour on the part of the Roman gnomes is normal, very normal indeed..
+We have voiced our disapproval, even in moral terms, of this 'irregular' behaviour on the part of the little Roman men, but - rhetoric apart - we must admit (and if someone has convinced themselves otherwise it is well that they unconvince themselves as soon as possible) that this behaviour on the part of the Roman gnomes is normal, very normal indeed.

-Anarchists scare, not just because of what they do, not just because of their insurrectional activity, but because of their theoretical and practical it should be seen as a preventive counter-revolutionary act, that is as an attempt to block at the start, prevent any development of given practices or theories that are incompatible with the system.
-We wanted to know from you what you thought when this note turned up?
+Anarchists scare, not just because of what they do, not just because of their insurrectional activity, but because of their theoretical and practical potential, and the point of reference they might become for the insurgent exploited.